Science Friday’s Second Life: The Voyage Home

-DANIEL PETERSCHMIDT: Luckily, Lynn Cullens, a retired mountain lion conservationist and Science Friday superfan heard our call out on the radio and volunteered to be our virtual world architect and guide.
+D PETERSCHMIDT: Luckily, Lynn Cullens, a retired mountain lion conservationist and Science Friday superfan heard our call out on the radio and volunteered to be our virtual world architect and guide.
 Do you remember a moment early on when you were playing it and you were like, ‘Wow, this is really working for me?’

 LYNN CULLENS: There were so many.
 The moment when I first created a primitive object in Second Life and realized that I could change this world.
 I wasn’t just playing in it.
 I was creating it.

-DANIEL PETERSCHMIDT: Designing an island isn’t an easy task.
+D PETERSCHMIDT: Designing an island isn’t an easy task.
 But what Lynn created was beautiful.
 She built an amphitheater right on the water.
 And from it, every evening, you’d get this stunning view of the digital sunset.
 You can check out photos of it on sciencefriday.com/secondlife.

 The amphitheater tour had big, red, comfy-looking chairs where visiting avatars could come sit in a circle.
 And in the center, it was just a normal looking office chair where’s Ira’s avatar, Ira Flatley, would preside.
 Yeah, Ira Flatley, not Flatow.

 IRA FLATOW: I had a lot of trouble with the Ira Flatley avatar because I could not get it to look like me.
 I got as close as I could to it.
 I’m not great at graphics.

 D PETERSCHMIDT: But not that close.
 This was not public radio host Ira.
 This was Baywatch Ira—massive biceps, 8-pack abs.